snknitin/Linux_learn/README.md

 * `#!/bin/bash` is the interpretor and the text file has to start with this to make it a Bourne again shell script
 * `#!/usr/bin/python3` for making it a python script

+Move your shell scripts into a folder called bin in your home.

+    chmod +x <script_name>

+Put this in .bashrc

+    PATH="$PATH:$HOME/bin"

+Now you can run your scripts from anywhere like a command instead of giving full path to the bash script.
+Scripts are more powerful than aliases.
+You can run the bash scripts on a schedule using `cron` jobs.
+Etymology : Cronos- meaning time.

+* Each user hass a crotab which is a text file that hass a list of scritps that are run accoring to a schedule.

+        crontab -e      # To edit using an editor. press 1 for nano

+* Each row will have 6 columns .
+5 for scheduling info and the last column is the command or script to be run.
+Add a new row

+        # m h dom mon dow command    minutes hours date_of_month month(JAN/1)  day_of_week(0/SUN)
+        20 23 1 JUN 0 echo "Hello"   # Spacing doesn't matter as long as there is a gap.
+You can use * for the values for every minute